astronomer/astronomer/docs/ee-dag-deployment.md

 position: [3]
 ---

-# Deploying to Astronomer Ecod
+# Deploying to Astronomer Enterprise

 If you've created and tested your Airflow DAG locally via the [astro-cli](https://github.com/astronomer/astro-cli), you're ready to deploy that DAG to your Astronomer EE cluster.